bamboochan/CleanGoAI/README.md

 This is a Go AI.
 ====
+This work was done in collaboration by myself (Mingxi Sun), Cole Hugelmeyer, Konstantin Miagkov and Benjamin Spitz.

 Using two convolutional neural networks and a tree search, this program is able to play go at a considerably advanced level.

 Requirements: Numpy and Tensorflow need to be installed.
 Tested with tensorflow 1.2.0, numpy 1.13.0 and python 3.6.1.